mainmatter/playbook/project-procedure/README.md

 ## Kick-Off Meeting

-Every project starts with a kick-off meeting assembling all project stakeholders - ideally in person otherwise in a video call.
+Every project starts with a kick-off meeting assembling all project stakeholders - ideally in person, otherwise in a video call.
 The main goal of this meeting is for everybody involved to get to know each other and to acquire an understanding of everyone else's roles, responsibilities and goals.
 The group of project stakeholders should be kept as wide and open as